-This charity is looking for two Recovery Navigators to join their East Dorset team – one on a full time basis and one on a part time basis.
+We’re looking for three Recovery Navigators to join our Exeter team – two on a full time basis and one on a part time basis.

 In addition, you’ll be able to demonstrate excellent communication, organisation and time management skills and will be confident managing your own priorities in order to carry a diverse workload with competing demands.

-Just as importantly, you will have a genuine interest in the understanding of substance misuse problems and a positive recovery focused attitude.
-You will be keen to develop professionally and will demonstrate a high level of integrity and enthusiasm for working within the un-structured direct access ‘front door’ of our client's service as well as the structured group programmes that they run on a continuous cycle.
+Just as importantly, you’ll have a genuine interest in the understanding of substance misuse problems and a positive recovery focused attitude.
+You’ll be keen to develop professionally and will demonstrate a high level of integrity and enthusiasm.

-Our client is a thriving charity, working in Devon and Dorset with people affected by drug and alcohol use and their families.
-Increasingly they work with people that have a range of challenges impacting on their wellbeing, building on their strengths, hopes, aspirations and hidden talents.
-Simply put, they help people to live fulfilling lives.
+EDP Drug & Alcohol Services is a thriving charity, working in Devon and Dorset with people affected by drug and alcohol use and their families.
+Increasingly we work with people that have a range of challenges impacting on their wellbeing, building on their strengths, hopes, aspirations and hidden talents.
+Because we focus on what’s strong not what’s wrong our work is highly valued by service users.
+Simply put, we help people to live fulfilling lives.

-Our client can offer you a real opportunity for new, challenging and highly rewarding experiences.
-Their staff make a real difference to people’s lives and in return for your commitment and enthusiasm, they offer a comprehensive training & development programme, a generous leave package, pension scheme, and a positive, friendly working environment.
+EDP can offer you a real opportunity for new, challenging and highly rewarding experiences.
+In return for your commitment and enthusiasm, we offer a comprehensive training & development programme, a generous leave package, pension scheme, and a positive, friendly working environment.

 Please ensure that you quote the following reference on your application:

-- For the full time role please quote 84.19
+- For the full time roles please quote 90.19

 Candidates are subject to additional checks including DBS (to the appropriate level) and prison vetting – details will be specified as part of the vacancy details.
 Outcomes of these additional checks will be considered before any offer/appointment is confirmed.